An introduction to NuGet

 Because projects can easily move between developer computers, source control repositories, build servers, and so forth, it's highly impractical to keep binary assemblies from NuGet packages directly bound to a project.
-Not only would this make each copy of the project unnecessarily bloated (and thereby waste space in source control repositories), it would also make it very difficult to update package binaries to newer versions as this would have to be done across all copies of the project.
+Doing so would make each copy of the project unnecessarily bloated (and thereby waste space in source control repositories).
+It would also make it very difficult to update package binaries to newer versions as updates would have to be applied across all copies of the project.

-Instead, NuGet simply maintains a reference list of the packages upon which a project depends (including both top-level and down-level dependencies), and provides the means to restore all referenced packages upon request as described on Package restore.
-That is, whenever you install a package from some host into a project, NuGet records the package identifier and version number in this reference list.
+NuGet instead maintains a simple reference list of the packages upon which a project depends, including both top-level and down-level dependencies.
+That is, whenever you install a package from some host into a project, NuGet records the package identifier and version number in the reference list.
 (Uninstalling a package, of course, removes it from the list.)
+NuGet then provides a means to restore all referenced packages upon request, as described on Package restore.

 With only the reference list, NuGet can then reinstall—that is, restore—all of those packages from public and/or private hosts at any later time.
-(For this reason, nuget.org does not allow permanent deletion of published packages, although they can be hidden; see Deleting packages.)
-When committing a project to source control, or sharing it in some other way, you need only include the reference list and need not include any package binaries (see Packages and source control.)
+When committing a project to source control, or sharing it in some other way, you include only the reference list and exclude any package binaries (see Packages and source control.)

 The computer that receives a project, such as a build server obtaining a copy of the project as part of an automated deployment system, simply asks NuGet to restore dependencies whenever they're needed.
 Build systems like Visual Studio Team Services provide "NuGet restore" steps for this exact purpose.
-Similarly, when developers obtain a copy of a project (as when cloning a repository) then open the project in Visual Studio and run a build, Visual Studio automatically restores the necessary NuGet packages.
-Developers can also tell NuGet to restore packages at any time using the
+Similarly, when developers obtain a copy of a project (as when cloning a repository), they can invoke a command like

 packages.config: (NuGet 1.0+) An XML file that maintains a flat list of all dependencies in the project, including the dependencies of other installed packages.

-Which package management format is employed in any given project depends on the project type, and the available version of NuGet and Visual Studio.
+Which package management format is employed in any given project depends on the project type, and the available version of NuGet (and/or Visual Studio).
 To check what format is being used, simply look for

-project.json in the project root after installing your first package.
-If you don't see either file, look in the project file directly for a <PackageReference>element.
+packages.config in the project root after installing your first package.
+If you don't have that file, look in the project file directly for a <PackageReference>element.

 What else does NuGet do?

 To make these processes work efficiently, NuGet does some behind-the-scenes optimizations.
 Most notably, NuGet manages both computer-wide and project-specific package caches to shortcut installation and reinstallation.
-Where the computer-wide cache is concerned, any package that you download and install in a project is stored in the cache, such that installing the same package in another project doesn't have to download it again.
+Where the computer-wide cache is concerned, any package that you download and install in a project is stored in the cache, such that installing the same package in another project doesn't incur another download.
 This is clearly very helpful when you're frequently restoring a larger number of packages, as on a build server.
 For more details on the mechanism and how to work with it, see Managing the NuGet cache.

 Beyond that, NuGet maintains all the specifications related to how packages are structured (including localization and debug symbols) and how they are referenced (including version ranges and pre-release versions.)
-NuGet also provides APIs for credential providers (for accessing private hosts) and for developers who write Visual Studio extensions and project templates.
+NuGet also provides various APIs to work with its services programmatically, and provides support for developers who write Visual Studio extensions and project templates.

-Take a moment to browse the table of contents for this documentation, and you'll see all of these capabilities represented there, along with release notes dating back to NuGet's beginnings.
+Take a moment to browse the table of contents for this documentation, and you see all of these capabilities represented there, along with release notes dating back to NuGet's beginnings.